Skip to main content

 • 35% all Squirrels are girls.

-• 36% of Dreys have 10% or more Black, Asian and Minority Ethnic representation.
+• Over a third of Dreys have 10% or more Black, Asian and Minority Ethnic representation.

-• 1,200 volunteer adults are completely new to Scouting.
+• 1,200 volunteer adults are completely new to Scouts.

 What do these numbers tell us?

-Squirrels is a huge success.
-We’re on track to create 100,000 new places in the next five years… and we’ve shown that this is possible by recruiting lots of new volunteers who are excited and motivated to work with 4- to 6-year-olds.
+• Squirrels is a huge success: We’re on track to create 100,000 new places in the next five years.
+We’ve shown that this is possible by recruiting lots of new volunteers who are excited and motivated to work with 4- to 6-year-olds.

-We’re opening Dreys in harder to reach communities.
-With 27% of Dreys opened in hard-to-reach communities, we’re making a real break-through in Scouting’s reach.
-These were the communities where COVID lockdowns hit hardest and where kids are most likely to lack the developmental opportunities that Scouting offers.
+• Reaching new communities: With 27% of Dreys opened in hard-to-reach communities, we’re making a real break-through in Scouts’ reach.
+These were the communities where COVID lockdowns hit hardest and where kids are most likely to lack the developmental opportunities that Scouts offers.

-But opening in hard-to-reach communities is only part of the story.
-While 27% of Dreys opened in hard-to-reach communities, only 17% of children actually came from these communities.
-And though there are more girls in Squirrels than in other sections, we’re still a long way off 50/50.
+• Still more to do: While 27% of Dreys opened in hard-to-reach communities, only 17% of children actually came from these communities.
+There are more girls in Squirrels than in other sections, we’re still a long way off 50/50.

 How we’re using this to get better

-Offering you grants, time and resources to support opening Dreys in the most disadvantaged communities.
+• Offering support: There’s grants and resources to support opening Dreys in the most disadvantaged communities.
 Apply to our nights away and start-up grants so we can support you.

-Prioritising effort and resources towards areas of deprivation, but not saying ‘no’ to other areas.
-Even if you open in a more affluent area, you could still be reaching young people who would benefit from Scouting.
-We welcome Squirrel Dreys being opened wherever there is appetite for them.
+• Prioritising areas of deprivation: We’re prioritising towards areas of deprivation, but we’re not saying ‘no’ to other areas.
+Even if you open in a more affluent area, you could still be reaching young people who would benefit from Scouts.
+We welcome Squirrel Dreys being opened wherever there’s an appetite for them.

-Inspiring every Drey, wherever they are located, to be proactive in reaching out to other communities.
-Like it or not, Scouting comes with a reputation.
-For example, decades after the reality changed, “Scouting for Boys” is still a frequently held misconception.
-So is the perception that “Scouting isn’t for people like me” within many communities.
+• Inspiring Dreys to reach out: Wherever they are located, we’re keen for Squirrel Dreys to be proactive in reaching out to other communities.
+We know people can often have misconceptions about Scouts.
+For example, ‘Scouts is for Boys’ and ‘Scouts isn’t for people like me’ can be common perceptions within many communities.
 Get some tips for furthering reach with our toolkit.

 Finally, a big thank you